Jesiara/Software_Project/README.md

 # HeartMonitor

-CardioTrack is a user-friendly Android app that helps monitor heart rate, BMI, and blood pressure.
+HeartMonitork is a user-friendly Android app that helps monitor heart rate, BMI, and blood pressure.
 With its intuitive interface and convenient features, it provides a seamless experience for users to track their vital health metrics.
-Whether for daily health management or maintaining a healthy lifestyle, CardioTrack is the ultimate companion for heart monitoring and wellness.
+Whether for daily health management or maintaining a healthy lifestyle,HeartMonitor is the ultimate companion for heart monitoring and wellness.

 This app which is named "HeartMonitor" will provide the user to monitor his blood pressure